 These Variations were notified on 14 July with three submissions having been received in support with no requests to be heard.
 As no further changes to the Variations were proposed, Council resolved to adopt Variations 1 & 2 to Plan Change 60 as notified.
-This decision version is subject to the outcome of any appeals.

 The following brochure provides up-to-date information about the changes to the rural land rules that were introduced into the Tasman Resource Management Plan (the District Plan) through PC60, as amended by submission and appeal requests accepted by Council.

 This Plan Change reviews and updates the policy and rules for rural land use and subdivision.
 The proposed amendments ensure greater protection of productive capacity, allow for flexibility of use and maintain rural character – while offering greater choices for landowners.

 Date Notified: 30 January 2016

 The first document below, briefly summarises the contents of the Proposed Change in the Explanatory Statement, while the Schedule of Amendments lists all the changes in the order that they appear in the Plan.

 Documents numbered 02 to 15 contain the various sections of the Plan, showing the amendments as a result of the Plan Change.